IRS Letter 2357C – Abatement of Penalties and Interest

 Notice deadline: 10 days

-If you miss the deadline: Interest and applicable penalties will continue to accumulate.
+If you miss the deadline: Interest and applicable penalties will continue to accrue.

 Want more help?